peturdainn/esp32-photoframe/docs/DEV.md

 - ESP-IDF v6.0 or later
 - Python 3.7+ (for build tools)
+- npm, vite (note: this excludes use under Wayland)
 - ESP Component Manager (comes with ESP-IDF)

 ## Building from Source